ozbilgic/xcode-agile-css/README.md

 * **Tip:** [See those for features][anim]

 **Parameter Descriptions:**
-* @param $animationName = Name of the animation.
+* @param $animationName: Name of the animation.
 You can put any name.

 **Usage:**
 ```scss